wantingmao01/wantingmao01.github.io/README.md

 ## About Me
 I’m a fourth-year undergrad at UC San Diego pursuing B.S. degrees in Data Science and Mathematics(Applied).
-I’m curious about Machine Learning models and their applications in inverse problems, vison, science, and many other fields, but I'm also willing and hoping to explore many other fields in CS, DS and Mathematics.
+I’m curious about Machine Learning models and their applications in inverse problems, vision, science, and many other fields, but I'm also willing and hoping to explore many other fields in CS, DS and Mathematics.
 I am looking forward to gaining more about these areas from my undergrad education and beyond.
 My ultimate goal is to create a safer, happier, and more equitable world with all my knowledge.
 Borrowing the slogan of Bayer, my motto is
 >Science for a Better Life